-() NOTE: You can replace a SIM card only for those systems that are shipped with WWAN module.
+(i) NOTE: You can replace a SIM card only for those systems that are shipped with WWAN module.

 - 1 Insert a paperclip or a SIM card removal tool into the pinhole on the SIM card tray.

 - 2 Use a scribe to pull the SIM card tray.

 - 3 Place on the SIM card on the tray.

-- 4 Insert the SIM card tray into the slot.